 Recognizing that progress in this work depends equally on education, action, and relationships, the network is a school initiative that both establishes a platform to connect existing efforts of faculty, students, and staff across the school and also invests in interdisciplinary, topic-based projects that address questions and possibilities in the spheres of diversity, equity, and inclusion.

-Apply for the 2022 Equity & Justice Network Summer Institute
+Equity & Justice Network Summer Institute

 Efforts & Priorities